Skip to main content Skip to office menu Skip to footer

 Term of accreditation.

-An application assistant's accreditation is ongoing as long as the application assistant maintains employment at the community-based organization named on the application, completes a periodic review approved by the secretary of state at least once every three years, and, in addition, completes any other training deemed necessary by the secretary of state.
+An application assistant's accreditation is ongoing as long as the application assistant maintains employment or approved volunteer status at the community-based organization named on the application, completes a periodic review approved by the secretary of state at least once every three years, and, in addition, completes any other training deemed necessary by the secretary of state.

 Subp.
 5.